barlukh/module-trading/README.md

 - Module 'inventory' also manipulates vendor's and player's gold according to the transaction taking place.
 - Trading happens through the 'trade' module, which contains the main written user interface and calls relevant functions based on the player's input.
 - The input is protected, so if the player enters a wrong input, the module doesn't raise an error, but rather reminds the player of only allowed inputs.
-- Module 'main' starts the code and the interaction.

 ## Installation
-No installation.
-Run the code in main.py.
-The program starts automatically through the trade.trade() function.
+- Ensure Python is installed on your system.<br>
+- Use pip to install all required packages listed in requirements.txt (pip install -r requirements.txt).<br>
-IMPORTANT: Variable default_path in the 'vendor' module must be set to the directory where the .csv files are located on the computer.
+- Variable default_path in the vendor.py must be set to the directory where the .csv files are located on the computer.
+- Execute the main script to run the program (python main.py).